Waddesdon Church of England School Careers Information, Advice and Education Guidance (CIAEG)

 Measuring the impact of the careers programme on students

 As a school, we measure the impact of our CIAEG programme through student destinations, student feedback, including individual and group discussions, subject monitoring and teacher evaluation, parent questionnaires, and consultation with external CIAEG providers.
+The school will continue to ensure a high-quality CIAG programme is in place by aiming to meet in full by September 2020 the 8 Gatsby benchmarks.

 Date of CIAEG review: July 2019